Most recently updated on March 7, 2023

 The railroads arrived in the 1850s, bringing in more industry.
 That included an oat bar mill, cereal companies, and stoneware and sewer pipe manufacturers.
 The Diamond Match Company, which at one point made one-fifth of the matches in the country, set up shop here in 1881.

 In 1884, the Akron Toy Company was established by Samuel Dyke.
 In 1891, Dyke founded the American Marble & Toy Manufacturing Company here.
 The factory manufactured clay marbles and it became the first mass produced toy in the United States.
 At one point, the plant churned out 1 million marbles per day.
 The company also produced rubber balloons, dolls, balls and other playthings.
 There is an American Toy Marble Museum in town.
-However, the museum is temporarily closed under COVID-19 safety protocols until a majority of children have been vaccinated.

 In the late 1800s, the tire industry was also revving up in Akron.
 The B.F.
 Goodrich Company opened the Akron Rubber Works in 1871.
 At first, the plant produced fire hoses.
 In 1890, it began manufacturing bicycle tires.
 In the early 1900s, automobile tires became its biggest commodity, outfitting 1 million cars in 1913.